-Week Formative activities, resources, texts Syllabus content Assessment tasks Study the developments of the genre and how these generic conventions have changed over time with relation to context e.g. subversion, manipulation, challenge.
+Week Formative activities, resources, texts Syllabus content Assessment tasks Formative activity: students complete a responding essay on generic conventions.
+Study the developments of the genre and how these generic conventions have changed over time with relation to context.
 Formative activity: using a provided prose passage from the Western genre, write an imaginative narrative adapting or transforming the passage for a new audience, context or purpose.
-Formative activity: students read/view a traditional Western text and through discussion identify the elements of the genre.
+Formative activity: students read/view a traditional Western text and through discussion, identify the elements of the genre.
 The teacher then allocates a different contextual period to groups from the start of the Western genre (early 1900s) to now.
 Students select a text from the Western genre in their allocated contextual period and choose one or two scenes.
-The students then write or present how the text engages, subverts, extends, and/or manipulates the traditional Western genre.
-Teacher models for students how to compare two texts by analysing generic conventions and also through comparative structures of writing.
-Draft and script presentations of comparative writing regarding Western texts in class.
-Formative activity: while their peers present, students fill in a timeline of the development of the Western genre to map the changes to the genre and how these changes have been influenced by context. those expectations are met or not met, extended or subverted how responses to texts and genres may change over time and in different cultural contexts the role of the audience in making meaning Create a range of texts: transforming and adapting texts for different purposes, contexts and audiences sustaining analysis and argument using strategies for planning, drafting, editing and proofreading using accurate spelling, punctuation, syntax and metalanguage Investigate and evaluate the relationships between texts and contexts by: examining how each text relates to a particular context or contexts comparing the contexts in which texts are created and received Reflect on their own and others' texts by: explaining how meaning changes when texts are transformed into a different genre or medium.
+The students then write or present about how the text engages and/or manipulates the traditional Western genre.
+Model for students how to compare two texts by analysing generic conventions and also through comparative structures of writing.
+Students give draft and script presentations of comparative writing regarding Western texts in class.
+Formative activity: while their peers present, students fill in a timeline of the development of the Western genre to map the changes to the genre and how these changes have been influenced by context.
+Create a range of texts: transforming and adapting texts for different purposes, contexts and audiences sustaining analysis and argument using strategies for planning, drafting, editing and proofreading using accurate spelling, punctuation, syntax and metalanguage Investigate and evaluate the relationships between texts and contexts by: examining how each text relates to a particular context or contexts comparing the contexts in which texts are created and received Reflect on their own and others' texts by: considering the role of the audience in making meaning